-This is a 1 year full-time course starting September 2021 ending June 2022.
+This is a one-year full-time course, starting September 2021 and ending June 2022.

 What will I study on this course?

-Routine Vehicle Servicing: This introduces the principles of routine light vehicle servicing.
-Learners will need to know the tools and equipment that would be used during routine vehicle maintenance as well as the procedures that must be used to ensure this is carried out safely and effectively.
+- Routine Vehicle Servicing: This introduces the principles of routine light vehicle servicing.
+Learners will learn about the tools and equipment that would be used during routine vehicle maintenance, as well as the procedures that must be used to ensure this is carried out safely and effectively.

-Health & Safety in the Automotive Environment: This unit will introduce health and safety general requirements when in automotive environments including: personal responsibilities, common risks and hazards and health and safety information.
+- Health & Safety in the Automotive Environment: This unit will introduce health and safety general requirements when in automotive environments including: personal responsibilities, common risks & hazards, and health & safety information.

-Low Carbon Technologies: This unit investigates how vehicles impact on the environment and looks at the measures vehicle manufacturers are taking to reduce carbon outputs.
-It will also introduce the learner to the importance of precise engine fuelling and ignition as an aid to emission reduction.
+- Low Carbon Technologies: This unit investigates how vehicles impact the environment and looks at the measures that vehicle manufacturers are taking to reduce carbon outputs.
+It will also introduce the learner to the importance of precise engine fuelling and ignition to aid emission reduction.

-Vehicle Electrical Principles: This unit will introduce vehicle electrical systems, components and operation.
-It covers identifying the main components used in vehicle systems and the main electrical principles and terminology.
-The learner will look at fundamental operating principles of vehicle electrical systems, be able to interpret simple electrical diagrams and to create their own lighting circuits.
+- Vehicle Electrical Principles: This unit will introduce vehicle electrical systems, components, and operation.
+It covers identifying the main components used in vehicle systems, and the main electrical principles and terminology.
+The learner will look at fundamental operating principles of vehicle electrical systems, be able to interpret simple electrical diagrams, and create their own lighting circuits.

-Light Vehicle Braking Systems: This unit will introduce the principles of vehicle braking systems, components and operation.
-It covers identifying the main components used in the braking system, the purpose and routine maintenance of these components.
+- Light Vehicle Braking Systems: This unit will introduce the principles of vehicle braking systems, components, and operation.
+It covers identifying the main components used in the braking system, and the purpose and routine maintenance of these components.